 Accumulated unpaid employee vacation benefits are recognized as liabilities of the Organization.
-The amount of accumulated vacation was \$4,842 as of June 30, 2022.
+The amount of accumulated vacation was \$8,669 and \$4,842 as of June 30, 2023 and June 30, 2022, respectively.

 NOTE 8 - IN-KIND CONTRIBUTIONS - CONTRIBUTED NONFINANCIAL ASSETS